natelac/EuchrePy/SPEEDME.md

 ## Unit testing for `StandardGame`

+- Modify `StandardGame` / `Deck` for a testing mode:
+    - Does not randomize seating
+    - Does not shuffle deck
+    - Let's deck state be directly set
+    - Can set the points manually
     - Implement a `TestPlayer` `Player` class that can be fed a list of responses to make
-  - 0.5 to 1 hr goal
+    - 1 hr goal

 - Finish all tests in test\_standardgame.py